setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-backlog.md

 20. What is best order: clone, cleanup, subfolder prepare, patch or by request object - order and implementation developer decision.
 21. Latest **IntelliJ** default formatted.
+22. All rights to code goes to buyer.
+Software goes public under MIT license.

 ## Goal description